 - A 10-minute documentary created by a Learning Ensemble community expert that explores the inner workings of Unity Housing, an innovative community housing run by and for service users.

 - A 10-minute video introducing Vancouver’s Gallery Gachet, an artist-run centre that works at the intersection between art, healing, and social justice.

-Ask your students to write a 250-word letter about hope and promising mental health practice, incorporating characteristics and values of best practice that they have gained from their examination of module artefacts.
+Ask your students to write a 250-word letter about hope and promising mental health practice, incorporating characteristics and values of best practice that they have gained from their examination of module components.
 Students should address their letter to one of the following people featured in this module: